The mosquitofish gets its name from eating mosquito larvae as one of its main food sources.

 Range / Habitat

-• Mosquitofish occur in North and Central America in the Mississippi as well as in the Gulf of Mexico drainage.
+• Mosquitofish occur in North and Central America in the Mississippi basin from Illinois south to the Gulf of Mexico, as well as in the Gulf of Mexico drainage from Florida to Mexico.

-• These fish have been introduced very widely throughout the world.
+• Has been introduced very widely throughout the world.

 • This species is found in both standing and flowing water habitats and is abundant in the lower reaches of streams.